-In the spirit of professional development, I recently created a spec project for a Dog Sitting/Walking App.
+Happy Tails is a Dog Sitting/Walking App.
 The concept was Uber meets Airbnb meets Rover.
-I wanted to create an app that would allow on-demand services for pet sitting/walking services but allowed pet owners the opportunity to view and see ratings/reviews of the person that was going to care for their pet.
+The app allows on-demand services for pet sitting/walking services but allowed pet owners the opportunity to view and see ratings/reviews of the person that was going to care for their pet.

 The purpose of a kickoff meeting is to lay the foundation for a successful project—it’s an opportunity to ensure the stakeholder and the project team are on the same page with the scope, goals, budget, timeline, and everything in between.
 It’s the in-person 411 of projects.